zubinchopra/portaldocs/portal-sdk/generated/portalfx-controls-essentials.md

 ```

+<a name="essentials-control-features-responsive-columns"></a>
 #### Responsive Columns

 In the following code, the optional `boolean` property named `responsiveColumns` can be set to `true` to use the responsive columns feature.
 The sample is located at `<dir>\Client\V2\Controls\Essentials\EssentialsResponsiveBlade.ts`.
-The blade whose property is set to `Small` contains a single column, and full screen will contain several columns depending on the width of the blade.
+The blade whose property is set to `Small` contains a single column, and the full-screen blade contains several columns depending on the width of the blade.
 This code is also included in the following example.

 ```typescript